ShiloBuchnik/game-of-life/README.md

 # Simulation tool for Life-like cellular automata, including Game of Life
 ## A bit on the technical side
-This program is written in C++17, utilising OOP and polymorphic principles.
+This program is written in C++17, incorporating OOP and polymorphic principles.
-The GUI was created using [SFML](https://www.sfml-dev.org), a graphics and multimedia library.
+The GUI is developed using [SFML](https://www.sfml-dev.org), a graphics and multimedia library.
-It only supports Windows currently.
+The program currently only supports Windows.

 ## Introduction to cellular automata
 A [cellular automaton](https://www.techtarget.com/searchenterprisedesktop/definition/cellular-automaton) is "Life-like" if it meets the following criteria: